Y0Coss/docs-fork/pages/storage_and_backup/file_storage/enterprise_file_storage/netapp_pci_connection_via_vrack/guide.en-gb.md

 1. Critical Match — VLAN ID

-    The VLAN ID (e.g. `1900`) must be identical in both the Public Cloud private network and the vRack services configuration.
+    The VLAN ID (e.g. `1900`) must be identical in both the Public Cloud private network and the vRack Services configuration.

 2. Critical Match — Subnet CIDR